ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 - Open 3 Powershell windows.
 If you have VSCode, you can run 3 terminals to consolidate this process.
     - In the first window, navigate to the Archipelago folder using `cd` and run `python ./Launcher.py`.
     - In the second window, navigate to the ArchipelaGOAL folder and run `task extract`.
-This will prompt you to tell the mod where to find your ISO file to dump its cotnents.
+This will prompt you to tell the mod where to find your ISO file to dump its contents.
 When that is done, run `task repl`.
     - In the third window, navigate to the ArchipelaGOAL folder and run `task boot-game`.
 At this point, Jak should be standing outside Samos's hut.
+    - You can now close all these windows
 - In the Launcher, click Generate to create a new random seed.
 Save the resulting zip file.
 - In the Launcher, click Host to host the Archipelago server.
 It will prompt you for the location of that zip file.
 - Once the server is running, in the Launcher, find the Jak and Daxter Client and click it.
-You should see the `task repl` window begin to compile the game.
+You should see the command window begin to compile the game.
-- When it completes, you should hear the menu closing sound effect, and the Client window should appear.
+- When it completes, you should hear the menu closing sound effect, and you should see the text client indicate that the two agents are ready to communicate with the game.
 - Connect the client to the Archipelago server and enter your slot name.
 Once this is done, the game should be ready to play.
 Talk to Samos to trigger the cutscene where he sends you to Geyser Rock, and off you go!

-Once you complete the setup steps, you need to repeat most of them in order to launch a new game.
-You can skip a few steps:
+Once you complete the setup steps, you should only need to run the Launcher again to generate a game, host a server, or run the client and connect to a server.
 - You never need to download the zip copies of the projects again (unless there are updates).
 - You never need to dump your ISO again.
 - You never need to extract the ISO assets again.